Chou-TsaiYing/random-chatroom/README.md

 ---
 ![](https://i.imgur.com/8ILnVPz.png)

 This project can chat with friends realtime.
-Enter the random chat room, and you can chat with others in real time as well as send make friend request.
+Enter the random chat room, and you can chat with others in real time as well as send friend request.

 ### Built with
 ----